So, you want to set up a debating club at your school.

 Have an initial meeting where you test the level of interest, so that you can scope what you can offer.
 Ideally, you should have different clubs for different age levels.
 As a minimum, you should have one for Years 7 - 9 and one for Years 10 - 13; if you have capacity for more divisions, even better!
 Of course, this means more investment of precious staff time.
 If you can, recruit a colleague to run one of the clubs.

 Alternatively (and in many ways better), delegate the running of the Year 7 - 9 club to one or more Year 12 or 13 students.
-In my own school, I have for many years had a formal role of 'Debating Captains', a team of Year 12 and 13 students appointed to train younger students, along with other duties.
-In my experience, older students are flattered and highly motivated by being given this responsibility, which gives them valuable leadership experience (and looks great on UCAS ...).
+When I worked full time in a school, I had a formal role of 'Debating Captains', a team of Year 12 and 13 students appointed to train younger students, along with other duties.
+In my experience, older students were flattered and highly motivated by being given this responsibility, which gave them valuable leadership experience (and looked great on UCAS ...).
 I have also found that older students are far more effective role models than teachers; when I am interviewing applicants to be Debating Captain and ask them how they came to be interested in debating, they invariably mention the inspirational impact of the Year 12 or 13 student who mentored them when they were younger.

 Then, you need to book a room and a time.
 Make sure you have a regular time and venue that can be identified with debating.
 The lunch break is the traditional time for extra-curricular activities.
 It does ensure that students are all on site, though the time can also be quite pinched; you will be lucky to get more than half an hour.
 Scheduling the club for after school will give you more time, though may also make it harder to get students to stay.
 Some schools have particular periods of the week ring fenced for extension / enrichment activities, and you may be able to bag one of these slots.
 Whenever you schedule it, make sure it happens every week; once you lose the momentum, it can be hard to regain.
 Be prepared for a certain amount of horse trading in the staff room over clashes with sports, music and drama.
 As in any negotiation (particularly with people you have to see every day), you need to be willing to make some compromises; however, don't be afraid to stand your ground when you think it is important.